Saudi crown prince meets U.S.'s Mnuchin, Saudi state TV says

-DUBAI (Reuters) - Saudi Crown Prince Mohammed bin Salman has met U.S. Treasury Secretary Steven Mnuchin, Saudi state TV said in a tweet.
+DUBAI (Reuters) - Saudi Crown Prince Mohammed bin Salman met U.S. Treasury Secretary Steven Mnuchin in Riyadh on Monday, Saudi state TV said in a tweet.

 Mnuchin said on Sunday Saudi Arabia’s explanation of the killing of journalist Jamal Khashoggi was a “good first step but not enough”, adding that it was premature to discuss sanctions against Riyadh over the incident.

-The Saudi crown prince and Mnuchin “stressed the importance of strategic partnership” between the two countries, the Saudi TV tweet said.
+The Saudi crown prince and Mnuchin “stressed the importance of strategic partnership and the future role of this partnership through Vision 2030”, the Saudi TV tweet said, referring to the kingdom’s long term development plan.

+The U.S. official said on Sunday he would not attend a major investment conference to be hosted in Riyadh this week, and that his visit was to hold talks on joint efforts toward countering terrorist financing and curbing Iran’s military and political influence.

 Reporting by Maher Chmaytelli; Editing by Alison Williams